LED Technology and Support Structures: Advantages, Applications, and Attachment

 For both wall and standing structures, there are additional considerations if the video wall is curved.
 A curved wall that is concave provides more depth and immersion, whereas a convex curved wall can wrap around a column.
 Essentially, a curved wall lets the design fit the space.

 Curved walls can be faceted or smooth.
-A faceted wall uses flat LED panels to create a curve with brackets.
+A faceted wall uses flat LED cabinets to create a curve with brackets.
 The faceted curves require extremely precise structure and installation.
 That said, faceted walls are less expensive, easier to install, and allow for finer pixel pitches compared to custom-manufactured smooth-curved LED displays.
 However, they are not good for tight radii.

 While a high level of precision is required of any LED video wall structure, this is especially true of NPP displays.
 The very tight pixel spacings—2.5 millimeters and below—create a detailed and crisp visual, so tight tolerances on the structure are imperative.
 LED video walls, by nature, are attention-grabbing displays and are frequently used to present some stunning content.
 Consequently, it is important that the structure not detract from the overall impression.
 To hide the visible edges of the structure, an attractive trim is required.
-Some manufacturers offer a black or matte black trim surrounding the LED panels to help the mount blend in and appear as minimalized as possible.
+Some manufacturers offer a black or matte black trim surrounding the LED cabinets to help the mount blend in and appear as minimalized as possible.
 If the design aesthetic is to achieve an industrial or mechanical look by showing the structure, then it should have an attractive finish.

 Another issue is corrosion prevention/protection, even if for aesthetic reasons.
 Rust spots are very undesirable and could create a false impression that the structure is weak.
 To prevent this aluminum, galvanized coatings and properly applied paint or powder coat finishes can be used.